 I was born and grew up in Heidenheim/Brenz in the centre-south of Germany on the Swabian Jura, one of the local low mountain ranges.
-It is known for its interesting geology, its abundance of Jurassic fossils (200-150Ma) and its prehistoric culture.
-In this area one of the oldest representations of the human body and musical instruments as well as the mysterious, upper paleolithic (35-40ka) lion man were found.
+It is known for its intriguing geology, its abundance of Jurassic fossils (200-150Ma) and its prehistoric culture.
+In this area some of the oldest representations of the human body, musical instruments and the mysterious, upper paleolithic (35-40ka) lion man were found.
 In 2017 the caves and ice age art of the Swabian Jura were awarded UNESCO World Heritage status.

 Since 2017 I continue my EPSRC RSE Fellowship at the University of Strathclyde in Glasgow as Chancellor’s Fellow and Lecturer.

 John Anderson Building

 Tel: +44 (0)141 548 4012